Before You Arrive

 To accommodate reduced visitor capacity, interpretive signage has been reduced or removed.
 You can view this additional information either before or after your visit at our labels page.

-The museum is cleaned daily with CDC-recommended products for historic sites and museums, including disinfecting high-touch areas such as door handles and handrails throughout the day.
-Tours may pause to accommodate cleaning.
+The museum is cleaned daily with CDC-recommended products for historic sites and museums, including disinfecting high-touch areas.

 Subject To Change